unrealwork/atsd-use-cases/how-to/docker/README.md

 If you don't have a good failure candidate handy, send a test `message` command for `test/my-image` project as described below.

 You can adjust the frequency in the collector UI at `https://docker_host:8443`.
-Open `dockerhub-poller` job and set Cron Expression to `0 * * * * ?` to run the data collection every minute.
+Open `dockerhub-poller` job and set Cron Expression to `0 * * * * ?` in order to run the data collection every minute.

 ## Troubleshooting